Safeguarding & Child Protection

 Deputy Head/ Designated Safeguarding Lead

-The school’s Child Protection Governor is Mr Phil Page
+The school’s Child Protection Governor is Mr Phil Page.

-George Spicer Primary School ensures that all relevant pre-employment checks are carried out on employees and workers engaged directly with children.
+As a school, we ensure that all relevant pre-employment checks are carried out on employees and workers engaged directly with children.
 In particular, the following specific safeguarding checks are carried out:

 - All employees/workers appointed/engaged prior to March 2002 (and with no subsequent change to their employment arrangement requiring a further check) have been subject to a check against List 99; additionally, those appointed between 1989 and March 2002 would have been subject to a satisfactory police check;